eajitesh/Reporting-Solution-on-AWS/README.md

 We shall take into consideration both of the above AWS storage service for our reporting database.

-## AWS Services as Reporting Engine
+## AWS Services for Reporting Engine

 Following could be some of the different solution approaches which can be used to create reporting solution/framework using different AWS services: